amcat/amcat/README.md

 ### Prerequisites

 Most of the (python) prerequisites for AmCAT are automatically installed using pip (see below).
-To install the non-python requirements, you can use the following (on ubuntu):
+To install the non-python requirements, you can use the following (on Ubuntu 15.10 or 16.04):

 ```sh
 sudo apt-get install antiword unrtf rabbitmq-server python-pip postgresql postgresql-contrib python-virtualenv git
 sudo apt-get build-dep python-psycopg2 python-lxml
 ```

 It is probably best to install AmCAT in a virtual environment.
 Run the following commands to setup and activate a virtual environment for AmCAT: (on ubuntu)